kudobuilder/kudo.dev/content/docs/examples/apache-flink.md

 ## Financial Fraud Demo

-In our financial fraud demo we have two microservices, called “generator” and “actor”.
+In our financial fraud demo we have two micro-services, called “generator” and “actor”.
 The generator produces transactions with random amounts and writes them into a Kafka topic.
 Occasionally, the value will be over 10,000 which is considered fraud for the purpose of this demo.
 The Flink job subscribes to the Kafka topic and detects fraudulent transactions.
 When it does, it submits them to another Kafka topic which the actor consumes.
 The actor simply displays each fraudulent transaction.

 The KUDO CLI by default installs Operators from the [official repository](https://github.com/kudobuilder/operators/), but it also supports installation from your local filesystem.
 This is useful if you want to develop your own Operator, or modify this demo for your own purposes.